Anstedt/robot/README.md

 -90: is 90 degrees backwards from the front

 ### Config
-- Config.h has Motor and Legs IO and HW configurations.
+- Config.h has Motor and Legs IO and HW configurations
+- Based on PICO design there should be much less Motor constance
 ### NOTES

 ### System Logging